Segangan

-Azeghanghane (Arabic: أزغنغان) is a town and municipality in the province of Nador, Oriental, Morocco.
+Segangan, also known as Zeghanghane (ⴰⵣⴴⵏⴴⴰⵏ; أزغنغان), is a town and municipality in the province of Nador, Oriental, Morocco.
 It is one of the major towns of the province.
-According to the 2014 census, its population was 34,025.
+According to the 2024 census, its population was 31,431.

 History

 Segangan is one of the earliest settlements known in the eastern region of Rif.
 Segangan played a big role in all of the Spanish invasion wars in the region starting with the first Rif War (1893).
 The second Rif War (1909) actually started from Segangan under the leadership of a local figure Cherif Mohammed Ameziane.
 The town also witnessed and played part in the last Rif War (1921-1926) and was part of the Rif Republic till the collapse of the latter in 1926.

 Etymology

-The name “Segangan” or “Azghanghane” is derived from a corruption of “Azghar n ghan,” which translates to “wild cow area” in Berber.
+The name “Segangan” or “Azghanghane” is derived from a corruption of “Azghar n ghan,” which translates to “wild cow plain” in Berber.